Ingredients

 What is Juice Pulp?

-Juice pulp is the by-product of pressing fruits and vegetables for juice and cider making; it’s all the fibre and 'pulp' that's leftover, from the skins to the seeds and the stems.
+Juice pulp, or pomace, is the by-product of pressing fruits and vegetables for juice and cider (in the case of apples) making; it’s everything from the skins to the seeds and the stems.

 Why Juice Pulp?